 1) Lanterns light up the holidays

-This year at Woodland Park Zoo in Seattle, light displays go wild.
-The event is now WildLanterns; watch out for light-up jellyfish and tigers and bears.
+UPDATE, Dec.
+21: This event is SOLD OUT: This year at Woodland Park Zoo in Seattle, light displays go wild.
+The event is now WildLanterns; watch out for lightup jellyfish and tigers and bears.
 (Oh, my!)
 Nov.
 13-Jan.
 17. Timed tickets only, online tickets recommended.
+Also: Pro tips from a family who went with two small kids

 2) Drive-thru magic in Stanwood